 Tip #2 – Holding the Scissors (Plus Left Handed Tips!)

 Many children can improve their scissor skills and cutting skills with practice.
-Sometimes they just need more exposure to using them and can pick up on the skill really quickly.
-If this is the case, I’ve got a free scissor practice packet that can help your kids catch up on this skill.
-Fundanoodle also has a great I Can Cut Activity book that comes with their safety scissors.
+Sometimes they just need more exposure to use them and can pick up on the skill really quickly.
+If this is the case, I've got a free scissor practice packet that can help your kids catch up on this skill.

 Tip #3 – Managing Paper and Scissors Together